petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/auto-tagging-images.md

     ![Click on Assets.](./auto-tagging-images/images/03.png)

-1. Under *VIRTUAL INSTANCE SCOPE*, click *TensorFlow Image Auto Tagging*.
+1. Under *VIRTUAL INSTANCE SCOPE*, click *TensorFlow Image Auto-Tagging*.
 1. Fill out the form.
 1. Click *Save* when finished.

 The form asks for this information:

-**Enable TensorFlow Image Auto Tagging:** Check this box to select whether image auto-tagging is enabled by default in any instance that has asset auto tagging enabled.
+**Enable TensorFlow Image Auto-Tagging:** Check this box to select whether image auto-tagging is enabled by default in any instance that has asset auto-tagging enabled.

 **Confidence Threshold:** TensorFlow assigns a confidence level between 0 and 1 for each tag, where 1 is the highest confidence and 0 is the lowest.
 This field sets the minimum confidence level that TensorFlow needs to apply a tag.
 Higher values yield fewer tags because TensorFlow needs more confidence before it applies a tag.
 Lower values yield more tags.

 ![Configure TensorFlow image auto-tagging for your portal instances.](./auto-tagging-images/images/04.png)

-### Optimizing TensorFlow Auto Tagging Performance
+### Optimizing TensorFlow Auto-Tagging Performance

 1. Click the *Global Menu* &rarr; *Control Panel*
 1. Click *System Settings*.
 1. Click *Assets*.
-1. Under *SYSTEM SCOPE*, click *TensorFlow Image Auto Tagging Process*.
+1. Under *SYSTEM SCOPE*, click *TensorFlow Image Auto-Tagging Process*.
 1. Fill out the form.
 1. Click *Save* to apply the settings.